rapid7/nexpose-client/README.markdown

 # Nexpose

-This is the official gem package for the Ruby Nexpose API included in the Metasploit Framework.
-This version is based on SVN revision 12430.
+This is the official gem package for the Ruby Nexpose API.
-The upstream for this gem can be found at https://metasploit.com/svn/framework3/trunk/lib/rapid7

 For assistance with using the gem, to share your scripts, or to discuss different approaches, please visit the Rapid7 forums for Nexpose: https://community.rapid7.com/community/nexpose

+## Contributions

+This package is currently a work in progress.
+Most of the Nexpose API is exposed, but there are some operations missing.
+Also, there are stylistic differences between different calls that we hope to eliminate over time.
+We welcome contributions to this package.
+We ask only that pull requests and patches adhere to our coding standards.

+* Unless otherwise noted, code should adhere to the Ruby Style Guide: https://github.com/bbatsov/ruby-style-guide
+* Favor returning classes over key-value maps.
+Classes tend to be easier for users to manipulate and use.

-# Credits
+## Credits
 Rapid7 LLC